MineTrax/minetrax.github.io/docs/introduction/what-is-minetrax.md

  - News and Announcements Section.
  - ShoutBox for those who like shouting. (►__◄)
  - Post Feed to post random stuff for others to like and comment.
+ - Localization.
+Translate to any language you want.
  - Dark Mode.
 Ofcoz (✿◠‿◠)

 ## Upcoming